 OFFSHORE WATERS WITHIN 250 NM OF MEXICO...

-Please see the Special Features section above for details about
+Please see the Special Features above for details regarding the

-the next gap wind event in the Gulf of
+gale force gap wind event that is winding down in the Gulf of

 OFFSHORE WATERS WITHIN 250 NM OF CENTRAL AMERICA, COLOMBIA, AND